Shyp/go-circle/README.md

 ## Wait for tests to pass/fail on a branch

-If you want to be notified when your tests finish running, run `wait_for_branch_tests [branchname]`.
+If you want to be notified when your tests finish running, run `circle wait [branchname]`.
 The interface for that will certainly change as well; we should be able to determine which organization/project to run tests for by checking your Git remotes.